 Soffits shall be fixed into place before the cladding is installed and allowance made to close off the cavity with framing or battens to stop airflow into the roof space.
-A 5 mm bead of Silaflex MS sealant should be installed at the soffit/EZpanel intersection after the EZpanel is put in place and before plastering commences.
-In the case of reverse raking soffits or soffits less than 450mm wide a flashing or piece of Protecto EIFS tape shall be provided in accordance with the details shown in the technical literature
+A 5 mm bead of MS Sealant should be installed at the soffit/EZpanel intersection after the EZpanel is put in place and before plastering commences.
+In the case of reverse raking soffits a flashing or piece of Protecto EIFS tape shall be provided in accordance with the details shown in the technical literature.